sciZer0/7/v/README.md

 On the other hand, the Bitcoin token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-Moreover, the greatest values in the Universe are not fixed-supply tokens, but decreasing-supply tokens
+Moreover, the greatest values in the Universe are not fixed-supply tokens, but decreasing-supply tokens.

-A **decreasing-supply**, permissionless, decentralized **token** with its own dedicated blockchain is the thing our civilization has never known before and fundamentally is much better than digital gold.
+A decreasing-supply, permissionless, decentralized token with its own dedicated blockchain is the thing our civilization has never known before and fundamentally is much better than digital gold.